Clydach Vale: 1910 flood disaster

 At about 4.00 p.m. on Friday 11 March 1910, the lives of one adult and five children were lost when pent-up water from an abandoned coal mine burst through into the village.
 The mountainside seemed to give way, 'as though from a volcanic eruption' and a torrent of water together with huge amounts of earth, boulders and other debris swept down the hillside.
 Directly in the path of this torrent lay Adams Terrace and, according to contemporary newspaper reports, the first house it encountered 'was in a moment completely wrecked like a pack of cards' and its occupants Mrs. Elizabeth Ann Williams and her ten-week-old baby girl perished.
 A three-week-old baby boy also died.
 The newspaper went on to state that, 'Altogether eleven houses and a shoemaker's shop were wrecked, one being completely washed away'.

 Rushing down to the valley floor, the torrent inundated the Clydach Vale School and trapped hundreds of children.
 The time coincided with the homecoming of many miners at the ending of a shift and an immediate rescue effort by them and the school's staff saved all but three of over 950 children.
 In particular, headmaster Robert Ralph Williams displayed extraordinary bravery in battling the flood and saving many children, for which he was later awarded the Albert Medal.

 A brass wall plaque was placed in the school in recognition of the discipline and heroism of the staff in organising the rescue.
 In preparation for the 2010 centenary of the disaster, another plaque, with names of the dead, was installed at the school together with a montage of photographs showing the aftermath of the flood.

 Governance

 The electoral ward of Cwm Clydach is coterminous with the boundaries of the community.
 There is no community council for Cwm Clydach.
 The ward elects a county councillor to Rhondda Cynon Taf County Borough Council.
 With the exception of 1999-2004 (when it was represented by Plaid Cymru) it has been represented by the Labour Party.
-Rhondda Cynon Taf County Borough Council has its main offices in the community, at The Pavilions on the Cambrian Industrial Park.
+Rhondda Cynon Taf County Borough Council had its main offices in the community, at The Pavilions on the Cambrian Industrial Park from 1996 until early 2024.